-Venue says: New summer menu now available.
-Also now open on Sundays 10am-5pm.
+Venue says: New summer menu now available and now open on Sundays 10am-5pm.

 Opened in January 2013, Attendant occupies London’s most original location for a coffee bar: a late-nineteenth-century gents’ toilet.
 The urinals provide seating with small tables, and there’s additional seating at a banquette at the back.
 Be warned: this place is tiny, and rammed at a weekday lunchtime.
 But that was the only problem apparent.
 Everyone in the young office-worker crowd looked very happy, and the food – cold sandwiches, hot sandwich of the day, various salads – looked great.
 Coffee-lovers will love Attendant.
 The barista, obsessively committed to his craft, apologised because the Caravan blend might have a little too much citrus flavour from sitting for just three days after roasting (he likes six).
 It was citrusy; but it was wonderful.
 He offered to brew a free cup of something else, so we could compare and contrast.
 All in all, this is a great place.
 The only difficulty is resisting making jokes about Attendant’s previous life.
 We could crack a million of them, but you’d only get pissed off.
 Looking for another caffeine fix?
 Find more coffee shops in the capitalRead more